jjn7702/SECJ1023-PT2/Submission/sec04_23242/Group13/readme.md

 5. Get Personalized Suggestions: The system uses the ratings and reviews to suggest more movies the user might enjoy.
 6. Stay Updated: Users receive updates on new releases and personalized recommendations.

+## VI.Reporting:
+We'll track:

+•	How accurate our recommendations are compared to what users like.
+•	How often users interact with the system and rate movies.
+•	Trends in user preferences t.

+Conclusion: Our project aims to make it easier for movie lovers to find their next favorite film.
+By creating a system that learns from user preferences, we hope to provide a fun and personalized movie-watching experience for everyone.
+Let's make movie nights even better!